Field Ecologists reports to the Field Operations Manager.

 - Perform field assignments in a variety of terrain and of weather conditions including cold and wet winter weather and extreme heat.

-- Ability to withstand exposure to fumes, dust, noise and toxicodendron plants (e.g. poison ivy and poison oak).
+- Ability to withstand exposure to fumes, dust, noise and toxicodendron plants (e.g. poison ivy and poison oak), ticks, biting insects and other natural hazards.

 - Ability and willingness to travel overnight frequently (e.g. semi-monthly for 3-4 nights) is required.